Snowflyt/graphql-intuitive-request/README.md

 });
 ```

-It is annoying to write the same action name and indicate the type of variables every time.
+It is annoying to write the same operation name and indicate the type of variables every time.
 It is also not a good practice as it violates the DRY principle, so it is better to encapsulate the GraphQL query or mutation in a function.

-graphql-intuitive-request provides an easy way to partially apply the action name to GraphQL queries and mutations, so that you can write code like this:
+graphql-intuitive-request provides an easy way to partially apply the operation name to GraphQL queries and mutations, so that you can write code like this:

 ```typescript
 const updateRole = client.mutation(Role, { id: Int, input: UpdateRoleInput })(